 Celebrate National Wine & Cheese Day with the Perfect Pairing

-them a wonderful companion to wines that are lively and crisp, providing a
+Soft cheeses tend to be super creamy and spreadable, making them a wonderful companion to wines that are lively and crisp, providing a refreshing counterpoint to all that richness.

 - Brie + Sparkling Wine – the bubbles cut through Brie’s creamy richness, making every bite feel light and luscious.